 If paying for this class is something you might technically be able to do–you have the funds in your bank account today–but you don’t feel you can afford to spend the money on this class even though it would be beneficial, you should apply.

 This scholarship is not just for writers who can in no way afford the class, it is also for writers who don’t have a ton of discretionary money or who have to budget “extra” money carefully.
 Some folks will choose to spend that money on the class because they decide it is worth it.
 Some folks will make the decision not to, not because it isn’t worth it, they just can’t afford to drop that chunk on this at the time.

 This scholarship is for those folks, too.

-The Bottom Line: don’t NOT apply because you think there are other people who deserve the scholarship more than you.
+The Bottom Line: don’t NOT apply because you think there are other people who deserve the scholarship more than you or because you don’t think you merit one.
 Apply, and let us make the determination.
 We’re going to look at your writing samples and reasons for applying and make decisions based on those and some other factors.
 We’ll have some hard decisions to make, I’m sure.
 But we signed up for it!

 Ready to apply for a scholarship?
 Here are the classes currently open for registration (check the app deadline!):